ericlabouve/Procedural-Story-Generator/README.md

 Here are two sample outputs when a user inputs "Napolean" and "Barack Obama" for the personName:

-“Napoleon, the male French monarch, military andpolitical leader, suddenly woke from a nightmareabout his troubling childhood in Corsica.”
+“Napoleon, the male French monarch, military andpolitical leader, suddenly woke from a nightmare about his troubling childhood in Corsica.”

-“Barack Obama, the male 44th President of theUnited States, suddenly woke from a nightmareabout his thesis defence at Harvard Law School.”
+“Barack Obama, the male 44th President of theUnited States, suddenly woke from a nightmare about his thesis defence at Harvard Law School.”

 The following grammar demonstrates the use of the \\CHOOSE function.
 This function is used to adjust the length of a story.
 The tool will prompt the user to enter the number of nodes to expand and will proceed to expand the corresponding number of nodes: